cogspaces/cogspaces.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---

-The cogspace package allows to reproduce and reuse the multi-study task functional MRI decoding models presented in this [NIPS 2017 paper](http://papers.nips.cc/paper/7170-learning-neural-representations-of-human-cognition-across-many-fmri-studies) and this follow-up [preprint paper](https://arxiv.org/abs/1809.06035).
+The cogspace package allows to reproduce and reuse the multi-study task functional MRI decoding models presented in this [preprint paper](https://arxiv.org/abs/1809.06035).

 # Software